Energy for All: Community Solar

 Government

 GRID partners with governments at all levels to develop community solar programs and projects that benefit the highest need community members.
 This includes active participation in regulatory and legislative efforts to increase low-income access to community solar nationally.
-GRID successfully administered the Colorado Energy Office Low-Income Community Solar Demonstration Project in partnership with eight rural utilities and is implementing a similar initiative in partnership with the State of California Department of Community Services and Development.
-GRID has actively participated in federal efforts, including the Department of Energy (DOE) National Community Solar Partnership and the Clean Energy for Low-Income Communities Accelerator.
-GRID is currently partnered with the National Rural Electric Cooperative Association on a DOE-funded effort to expand community solar access in rural communities.
+GRID successfully administered the Colorado Energy Office Low-Income Community Solar Demonstration Project in partnership with eight rural utilities.
+GRID has actively participated in federal efforts, including the Department of Energy (DOE) National Community Solar Partnership and the Community Power Accelerator.
+GRID recently partnered with the National Rural Electric Cooperative Association on a DOE-funded effort to expand community solar access in rural communities.

 Utility

-GRID has partnered with utilities to develop low-income community solar projects serving their highest energy-burdened customers and manage utility-offered community solar programs for low-income customers.
+GRID has partnered with utilities spanning cooperatives, municipal power, and investor-owned utilities to develop low-income community solar projects serving their highest energy-burdened customers and manage utility-offered community solar programs for low-income customers.

 Solar Industry